tjgalvin/wsclean/doc/source/making_image_cubes.rst

 Some more notes:

 * The '``-channels-out``' parameter can be used in combination with '``-join-channels``' to improve the deconvolution of MFS imaging in wideband scenarios, or to get better SNR during the deconvolution of spectral imaging.
 This is explained on the :doc:`Wideband deconvolution page <wideband_deconvolution>`.
 * WSClean normally weights each output channel separately.
 This is equivalent to how other imagers do this.
-However, this is not always desired, especially not with the MWA with its many channels.
-Therefore, a special weighting mode called 'MFS weighting' has been implemented in WSClean to improve weighting of spectral cubes.
+However, this is not always desired, especially not with modern correlators with large number of channels.
+Therefore, a special weighting mode called 'MF weighting' has been implemented in WSClean to improve weighting of spectral cubes.
 This is further explained on the :doc:`MF weighting page <mf_weighting>`.